Shaykoo/TS-Interpreter/README.md

 7. Liscense

     This project is under MIT liscense.
+Please go through it.